Duolingo |

 So, finally, I would just like to say that if you’re still confused about whether Duolingo is better than Rosetta Stone, then compare it with various aspects.

-Like, if you are thinking of comparing from a value perspective of price, then Duolingo works better.
-Knowing that both offer a similar result: the free app should be more preferred.
+If you are considering comparing prices from a value perspective, then Duolingo works better.
+Knowing that both offer similar results, the free app should be preferred.

 I love how Duolingo makes learning a new language feel like a game.
 It’s really helped me improve my skills quickly.